EightFiveZeroEight/cardGame/README.md

 Reminder: Check in with an instructor after completing Phase 1.
 Make sure that you have tested everything thoroughly using the browser console and debugging tools.

+// Array of possible Ranks
+// Array of possible suits
+// Array of cards made by generateCards()

+// generateCards() populates deck with an initial array of cards

+// shuffleCardS() will shuffle the cards in the deck; search online for a shuffle function

+// draw() will remove and return a card from the deck

+// deal(numHands, cardsPerHand) will deal cardsPerHand cards to numHands hands.

 ######################

 You will be implementing the logic for a card game of your choice.
 Some examples of games are: